 Every eligible club down to Level 10 of the English football league system can participate the competition.
 This means all 92 professional clubs in the Premier League, clubs in the English Football League, as well as several hundred “non-league” teams in Steps 1 to 6 of the National League System, can participate.
 A record number of teams 763 participated in the season 2011-12.

 Furthermore, this tournament consists of 12 randomly drawn rounds which are followed by the semi-finals and the final.
 The first six rounds of the tournament represent the Qualifying Competition, after which 32 teams have the chance to progress to the first round of the Competition Proper.
 At this stage of competition, they are meeting the first of the 92 professional teams from Leagues One and Two.
 The last entrants in the tournament are the Premier League and Championship clubs which enter into the draw for the Third Round Proper.
 In the modern era, there was only one non-league team which reached the quarter-finals.
 Moreover, none of the teams below Level 2 have ever reached the final.
 Most successful clubs of the FA Cup are Manchester United and Arsenal with 12 trophies each.
-You can always bet on who will win the trophy each year, just check that website showing the best bookies online in order to choose the best odds to bet on.
+You can always bet on who will win the trophy each year, just check the best bookies online in order to choose the best odds to bet on.

 The Football Association in 1863 presented the Laws of the Game of Association Football, which helped unifying various rules that were in use by that time.
 In July 1871, the Secretary of the FA C. W. Alcock proposed the creation of the tournament which would be established in connection with the Association and invite all the clubs which belong to the Association to compete.